Option 1 - Junior Oriented

 Junior Year 2: A certain school might have a

-two-year programme for each stream.
+two-year program for each stream.
 Or, they may necessitate that each

 student chooses a new stream.
 Or, if resourceful, they may offer both